 Source: Capgemini Research Institute, Data for net zero survey, May-June 2022, N=900 organizations that have set net zero targets.

-Establish mechanisms to ensure accountability for decarbonization

-Most organizations have not established targets for internal teams/functions linked with their overall net zero targets

-Setting up strong governance mechanisms is key to ensuring that business teams account for emissions in decision-making and take concrete measures to mitigate them.
-To establish accountability for net zero across the organization, we recommend the following actions:

-Define clear emissions targets for business teams to establish accountability for emissions reduction.
+67[%] of organizations in our research cite the lack of carbon accounting skills as a key challenge in emissions measurement and reporting.
+Establish mechanisms to ensure accountability for decarbonization Most organizations have not established targets for internal teams/functions linked with their overall net zero targets Setting up strong governance mechanisms is key to ensuring that business teams account for emissions in decision-making and take concrete measures to mitigate them.
+To establish accountability for net zero across the organization, we recommend the following actions: Define clear emissions targets for business teams to establish accountability for emissions reduction.
 Organizations need to ensure that overall organizational targets for net zero are reinforced by clear targets and objectives for individual functions / business units.
 This is critical towards building clarity on the role and contribution of various teams/functions in the organization's overall net zero plan.
-However, the majority of organizations in our survey have not established such targets for their internal functions (see Figure 20).
+However, the majority of organizations in our survey have not established such targets for their internal functions (see Figure 21).
 Windturbine manufacturer Vestas. for instance. has appointed "Module Sustainability Leads" who are responsible for emissions reductions for the individual modules of a turbine (e.g., blades, towers).76